Radiative Higgs mode in photoinduced $\eta$ pairs

+Note that in our system a relaxation processes of the photoinduced $\eta$ pairs are not included, such as the phonon degrees of freedom.
+We expect that in experiment the photoexcited $\eta$ pairing state can be observed shortly after the pump-pulse irradiation, i.e., within a few hundred femtoseconds.

-To detect the photoinduced $\eta$-pairing state we simulate the time evolution of the pair correlations
+To detect the photoinduced $\eta$-pairing state, we simulate the time evolution of the pair correlations

 and its Fourier transform $\tilde{P}(q,t)=\sum_r e^{\mathrm{i}qr}P(r,t)$, where $L$ is the number of lattice sites.
-Note that the pair correlation at $r=0$ is equal to the number of double occupancy, $P(0,t)=2n_{\rm d}(t)=(2/L)\sum_j \langle\psi(t) \hat{n}_{j,\uparrow}\hat{n}_{j,\downarrow} |\psi(t)\rangle$.
+Note that the pair correlation at $r=0$ is equal to the number of double occupancy, $P(0,t)=2n_{\rm d}(t)=(2/L)\sum_j \langle\psi(t)|\hat{n}_{j,\uparrow}\hat{n}_{j,\downarrow} |\psi(t)\rangle$.

 Figures~\ref{PpitNd}(a) and (b) demonstrate the $\omega_{\rm p}$ and $A_0$ dependence of $\tilde{P}(q=\pi,t)$ and $2n_{\rm d}(t)$, respectively, for the time $t=25\tH^{-1}$, which is related to the nonequilibrium optical conductivity results discussed later.
-Instead of an artificial stripe structure seen in the previous studies with small clusters~\cite{Kaneko19,SCES19}, the single peak structure appears around $\omega_{\rm p}/\tH=7.0$ and $A_0=0.4$ in Fig.~\ref{PpitNd}(a) by simulating the system directly in thermodynamic limit ($L\to\infty$) using iTEBD, while the double occupancy is only slightly enhanced around $\omega_{\rm p}/\tH\approx U$ as seen in Fig.~\ref{PpitNd}(b).
+Instead of an artificial stripe structure seen in the previous studies with small clusters~\cite{Kaneko19,SCES19}, the single peak structure appears around $\omega_{\rm p}/\tH=7.0$ and $A_0=0.4$ in Fig.~\ref{PpitNd}(a) by simulating the system directly in the thermodynamic limit ($L\to\infty$) using iTEBD, while the double occupancy is only slightly enhanced around $\omega_{\rm p}/\tH\approx U$ as seen in Fig.~\ref{PpitNd}(b).
 The longer-range contributions of the $\eta$-pairing correlations play a significant role around the peak region of Fig.~\ref{PpitNd}(a).
+In addition to the pump pulse we apply a weak probe pulse $A_{\rm pr}(t)=A_0^{\rm pr}e^{-(t-t_0^{\rm pr})^2/2\sigma_{\rm pr}^2}$ centered in time around $t_0^{\rm pr}=20\tH^{-1}$, $\sigma_{\rm pr}=2.0 \tH^{-1}$ and zero frequency.
+In Fig.~\ref{PpitNd}(c) we show the difference $\Delta\tilde{P}(\pi; t)=\tilde{P}_\mathrm{pump+pr}(\pi; t)-\tilde{P}_\mathrm{pump}(\pi; t)$ between the pump and probe induced $\eta$ correlations.
+The probe pulse transiently breaks the $\eta$ symmetry, inducing Higgs oscillations in the $\eta$ correlations.
+In the non-dominant and doublon-dominant region, no oscillations are observable, consistent with the dependence of the Higgs oscillation on the size of the superconducting order parameter.
+Note that the pump pulse has decayed up until the probe pulse, and does not induce these oscillations, i.e. they are intrinsic to superconducting condensate.
+In the following we discuss the consequence of these oscillations in the dynamical response of the system.

-Let us now explain the numerical approach to compute the nonequilibrium optical conductivity.
-In the presence of $A(t)$ the current operator $\hat{J}$ becomes also time-dependent:
+Let us now focus on the nonequilibrium optical conductivity.
+In the presence of $A(t)$, the current operator $\hat{J}$ also becomes time dependent: